image

 Frontier provided a way to let you make settings that would be in common for rendering all your Web sites (unless overridden by a setting within a site).
 For example, if you know that in a lot of different sites you’d like to say “apple” as a shortcut for “http://www.apple.com” in links, it seems silly to make you redefine this in a #glossary hash for every source folder.
 So you need a place where you can define “apple” to mean “http://www.apple.com” just once, and have this definition available in any page in any Web site you render.

-When file user.rb is loaded, here are the sorts of thing it can do:
+When a user.rb file is loaded, here are the sorts of thing it can do:

 Note concerning the “user templates”: Frontier had a mechanism of “user templates”; any templates kept in the user table could be referred to by name in any site.
 RubyFrontier imitates this only to the extent of including two “user templates” that can be referred to by name.
 But they are actually inside the RubyFrontier bundle and so the user templates mechanism is not really open to your use, unless you want to reach right inside the RubyFrontier bundle and put additional templates in there.
 In future, if there is demand, I am certainly open to restoring a more convenient user templates mechanism; but up to now I have not done so because I haven’t felt the need for it.